-Samuel Benkimoun is a PhD student in Geography at Université Paris 1 Panthéon-Sorbonne (Paris, France), member of the joint research unit Géographies-Cités and of the CSH, where he is also scientific secretary.
+Samuel Benkimoun is a Ph.D. student in Geography at Université Paris 1 Panthéon-Sorbonne (Paris, France), member of the joint research unit Géographies-Cités and of the CSH, where he is also scientific secretary.

 As a scientific secretary, he is in charge of assisting the direction with events organization, maintaining the website and CSH’s communication tools (newsletters and social networks) as well as managing its databases (publications, GIS data etc.).